jagcompacion/cats-in-paris-frontend/README.md

 3. Include a button to fetch a new random cat
 4. Handle loading states while the image is being fetched
 5. Handle and display any potential errors
-6. Style the app to be visually appealing
+6. Style the app simply to be visually appealing
+7. Write a test that mocks the API calls and checks that data is displayed correctly
-7. Only `npm run web` needs to show a working app (don't worry about native builds for this)
+8. Only `npm run web` needs to show a working app (don't worry about native builds for this)

 ## API Details